Sinbiose-Reefs/reefdiv_drivers/README.md

 <!-- badges: end -->

-Repository containing the data and scripts used in the article “Functional diversity patterns of fish, corals and algae in the Brazilian biogeographic province”, accepted in Journal of Biogeography (February 2023).
+Repository containing the data and scripts used in the article “Functional diversity patterns of reef fish, corals and algae in the Brazilian biogeographic province”, accepted in Journal of Biogeography (February 2023).